Red Wings Airlines Flight 9268: Background

-Aircraft and crew
+Aircraft

 The aircraft, a Tupolev Tu-204-100B (reg RA-64047, c/n 1450743164047, s/n 047) was built in 2008.
+The airframe had accumulated 8,672 flight hours in 2,482 cycles.

+Crew

-The airframe had accumulated 8,672 flight hours in 2,482 cycles, while the captain, 58-year-old Gennady Dmitrievich Shmelev, had more than 14,500 hours of total flying experience, of which more than 3,000 hours were on the Tu-204.
-The first officer, 52-year-old Evgeny Ivanovich Astashenkov had more than 10,000 flight hours, including more than 500 hours on the Tu-204.
+The captain, 58-year-old Gennady Dmitrievich Shmelev, had more than 14,500 hours of total flying experience, of which more than 3,000 hours were on the Tu-204.The first officer, 52-year-old Evgeny Ivanovich Astashenkov had more than 10,000 flight hours, including more than 500 hours on the Tu-204.
 The flight engineer, 54-year-old Igor Nikolaevich Fisenko, also had more than 10,000 flight hours, with nearly 1,600 of them on the Tu-204.
 The accident was the first hull loss for Red Wings Airlines since its founding in 1999.

 Accident

 The approach was carried out on runway 19 at Vnukovo Airport, which was 3060 m long.
 The captain was in control of the aircraft during approach.

 The approach was performed without significant deviations from the glide path, and the aircraft passed over the start of the runway at a height of 15 m and an airspeed of 260 km/h.
 Five seconds after the throttle had been retarded to idle, the aircraft touched down, between 900 and 1000 m along the runway, at a speed of 230 km/h.

 At the moment of touchdown only the left side gear was in contact with the runway.
 During the landing the right side wind gusts reached up to 11.5 m/s.
-About 10 seconds have passed from the moment of passing the 4 m altitude point and the touchdown.
+About 10 seconds elapsed from the moment of passing the 4 m altitude point and the touchdown.

-Three seconds after touchdown nose gear strut was compressed.
+Three seconds after touchdown the nose gear strut was compressed.
 At this stage the right gear strut compression signal had not yet been sensed.
-Almost simultaneously with the touchdown of the nose landing gear, the crew put the engines into reverse and applied the mechanical brakes.
+Almost simultaneously with the touchdown of the nose landing gear, the crew put the engines into reverse thrust and applied the mechanical brakes.

 As a safety feature, both sets of main landing gear were required to be compressed simultaneously before the thrust reversers could deploy.
 Because there was no compression of the right landing gear, the reversers were never deployed, and moving the controls to the Maximum Reverse position caused an increase of forward thrust in both engines.
 In addition to the lack of reverse thrust, the airbrakes and spoilers failed to activate automatically, and the crew did not attempt to activate them manually.
 The minimum airspeed which the aircraft reached, 7–8 seconds after landing, was 200 to 205 km/h, after which the speed began to increase to a maximum of 240 km/h.
 The increased speed, along with rolling of the aircraft from side to side, alternately compressed the left and right landing gear struts.
 The crew attempted to activate the reversers a second time, but because there was no time when both landing gear struts were compressed, the attempt was unsuccessful.
 The wheel brakes were also ineffective, as they also required compression of the gear strut to function correctly.